 Posts for category: Uncategorized

 An ingrown nail is the result of a nail growing into the skin that surrounds it.
-This usually happens in the big toe but may happen in smaller toes too.
-This is usually caused by trimming the sides of your toenails too deep or from tight fitting shoes that rub against the toe.
+This usually happens in the big toe, but may happen in smaller toes too.
+This is often caused by trimming the sides of your toenails too deep or from tight fitting shoes that rub against the toe.
 Heredity often plays a role as well.

 Ingrown nails may cause pain at the tip of the toe or all the way to the base of the toe.
 The pain is worse when walking.
 The ingrown toenail can get inflamed or even infected.
 Infection can lead to a more serious condition and if you have Diabetes or other medical problems you need to be seen the SAME DAY.